 If you’ve lost your job due to COVID-19 or were in the middle of a job hunt when the coronavirus hit, don’t panic—and don’t give up job searching.

 Even though it can be challenging, there are ways you can successfully look for work during a pandemic.
 Some industries are cutting back, but others are hiring.

 Some organizations will need more workers than in the past, and they may need to get them onboard quickly.

-Search Indeed for “urgently hiring” and your location to view immediate openings.
+Search Indeed for “urgently hiring” or "hiring immediately" and your location to view immediate openings.
 Do the same with hashtags #nowhiring or "hiring" on LinkedIn and social media sites.
 That will give you a sense of what jobs are in demand in your location.

 Below are some tips for job hunting during a pandemic.